hiroshima-arc/re_zero_tdd/dev/20190620/k2works/README.md

 >  Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

 ##### Problem

 ##### Try